sudtanj/Mini-Wallet-Microservice/README.md

 ```
 go run .
 ```
-- the database (sqllite)  will be automatically created and stored at the root of the project as `test.db` file after the project run successfully
+- the database (sqllite)  will be automatically created and stored at the root of the project as `test.db` file after the project run successfully You can customize this behaviour in the env file
 - The api by default will be running on http://localhost:80